samdouble/panels/README.md

 Represents a single panel in a slot.
 Attributes:

 - `image` (required): Filename of the image for this panel.
+- `cropBottom` (optional, default: 0): Cropping from the bottom of the panel's image, in % of the image's height
+- `cropTop` (optional, default: 0): Cropping from the top of the panel's image, in % of the image's height

 A `<panel>` can contain multiple `<text>` and `<description>` elements.